HMUNACHI/nanodl/README.md

 while ensuring they compete with the original models in performance, with total number of parameters not exceeding 1B.
 Trained weights will be made available via this library.
 Any form of sponsorship, funding, grants or contribution will help with training resources.
-You can sponsor via the tag on the user profile, or reach out via ndubuakuhenry@gmail.com.
+You can sponsor via the user profile tag or reach out via ndubuakuhenry@gmail.com.

 ## Citing nanodl